Midway through its season, the NFL knows the biggest coronavirus challenges lie ahead

-If all of this week’s games are played, that will make it four straight weeks for the NFL with little to no disruption of its schedule on the heels of two weeks that included rampant rescheduling of games.
+If all of this week’s games are played, that will make it four straight weeks with little to no disruption of the schedule on the heels of two weeks that included rampant rescheduling of games.

 The NFL is about to pass the midway point of its 17-week regular season as it attempts to become the first major U.S. sport to play a full and uninterrupted season since the pandemic began.
 The schedule has been juggled.
 Teams have played in empty or partially filled stadiums.
 But the NFL trudges onward, hoping to reach the Super Bowl set for Feb.
 7 in Tampa but mindful that even tougher times could be ahead.